mariusbuescher/pass-vault-backend/README.md

 ## Setup

 First make sure you run all the database migrations in your database.
-Then copy the `.env.dist` to `.env` and adjust the variables to your need.
-Then type `gradle run` in your terminal and the application should be up and running.
+After that be sure to set the `SODIUM_LIBRARY_PATH` environment variable to the right value.
+When finished with that you can run `gradle run` in your terminal.